Clemapfel/jluna/docs/manual.md

 (Any*, Any*, Any*, Any*) -> Any*
 ```

-Templated lambdas will be supported in a future version but are currently dissalowed as of `jluna v0.5`
+Templated lambdas will be supported in a future version but are currently disallowed as of `jluna v0.5`

 #### Using Non-julia Objects in Functions